SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 ![image](https://github.com/user-attachments/assets/fb456978-95b1-4a29-8648-7040d88fbd3b)

-All gerbers and source files can be found in this repo, as this project is fully open source.
+All gerbers and source files can be found in this repo, as this project is fully open source **with attribution**.

 ## Important Things Before You Start